Emurasoft/emurasoft.github.io/en/dlg/fuzzy_options/str_char_range/index.md

 ## Maximum character text box

-Enter the maximum character of a range as the same format as theMinimum character text box.
+Enter the maximum character of a range as the same format as the **Minimum character** text box.

 ## Treat as - Ignore radio button